Rome reopens Ponte di Ferro bridge

 Landmark bridge was damaged by fire in 2021.

-Rome's Ponte di Ferro will reopen on 17 March after the city carried out major works to widen and strenghten the landmark bridge between the Ostiense and Marconi districts.
+Rome's Ponte di Ferro reopened on Thursday after the city carried out major works to widen and strenghten the landmark bridge between the Ostiense and Marconi districts.

-The new, stronger bridge can hold all types of vehicles, including city buses, and will have protected cycle lanes on either side.
+The new, stronger bridge can hold all types of vehicles, including city buses, and has protected cycle lanes on either side.

-The old bridge had a capacity of seven tons and could not support buses, however the new structure will be able to carry up to 30 tons, the city said in a statement.
+The old bridge had a capacity of seven tons and could not support buses, however the new structure can carry up to 26 tons.

 The bridge will be incorporated into the routes of two bus lines: the 96 from Corviale and the 780 from EUR, both serving Ostiense.